 When a new structure requires an existing building to be removed, the Demolition Permit must be applied for either prior to or at the same time as the Building Permit for construction.
 Building Permit Applications without a Demolition Permit Application will be rejected.

 Structures that have heritage protection or are older than 50 years will require a review by the Planning Division prior to a Demolition permit being accepted.
-To learn more about the review process, or how to identify if your property requires a review, please click HERE.
-Planning Divisions Heritage Review must be complete prior to submitting a Demolition Application.
+The Heritage Review must be completed prior to submitting a Demolition Application.

 What is Required?